-Freek: “You learn how to approach a project, make a plan, create prototypes and test these prototypes with your target group.
-In real life, you can never market a new product or idea if you did not test it before it gets into production.
-These essential skills make you an expert in Creative Technology and – of course – of great interest of innovative companies.”
+“You learn how to approach a project, make a plan, create prototypes and then test those prototypes with your target group.
+In real life, no new product or idea can be marketed without testing it before it enters production.
+These essential skills make you an expert in creative technology, and of course that makes you a very interesting prospect for innovative companies.”

-Freek always dreamed about working in a fairy tale park like the Efteling in Kaatsheuvel.
-When he got the opportunity to work on an innovative project in this park, he jumped to the opportunity.
-“The project came to life after a meeting with the people of the park and our UT.
-Of course, we needed to know what they had in mind.
-After that, we came up with a research project which focused on bringing the Droomvlucht experience to disabled visitors who were not able to ride it themselves.
-Bringing Droomvlucht to visitors in a wheelchair can be done by using different technologies.
-I did not only enjoy working on the project, but I could create impact on society as well.
-Because I had to travel a lot between Kaatsheuvel and Enschede I was very lucky to find a very welcoming host family to take me in for a couple of days a week.
-Passionately I worked on my graduation project and decided that Virtual Reality (VR) would be the best technology to use because it is the most immersive one.
-VR can create the feeling that you are IN the Droomvlucht and not only in a room watching a screen.
-The final prototype was tested with a group of visitors bound to a wheelchair and in the theme park as well.
+Freek always dreamed of working in a fantasy theme park.
+So when the Efteling came up with an innovative project, he jumped at the opportunity.
+“The project came to life at a meeting between the Efteling and the University of Twente.
+Once we understood what they had in mind, we came up with a research project designed to bring the Droomvlucht experience to disabled visitors who were unable to go on the ride themselves.
+Bringing Droomvlucht to wheelchair-bound visitors can be done using different technologies.
+Not only did I enjoy working on the project, but I was happy that it gave me the chance to contribute to society.
+I had to travel back and forth between the park and the university, so I was very lucky to find a welcoming host family who lived near the park and let me stay with them for a couple of days a week.
+I worked on my graduation project passionately and decided that immersive Virtual Reality (VR) technology was the way to go.
+VR has the power to make you feel like you are in the attraction, not just in a room staring at a screen.
+The final prototype was tested with a response group of wheelchair users and then on-site at the theme park.”

 The Dutch online newspaper nu.nl made a reportage about Freek’s project and the new Droomvlucht attraction (in Dutch).